Meet the guy

 “If home is where the heart is, then perhaps home is really anywhere you choose to be.”

-I always knew from childhood that I must have been blessed with the soul of a gypsy.
+I always knew from childhood that I must have been blessed with a wandering spirit.
 Handed down to me surely by my father.
 First recognized as a child listening to him as he shared his dreams of one day riding a Honda Goldwing around the Americas, with my mother in tow.
 I can see him now, softly strumming his guitar by the open window, while singing broken versus of Lucy in the Sky with Diamonds.
 Always philosophizing as only my father could.

-These nomadic influences played out in me through wildly wandering daydreams that seemed to ease the pain of any stale classrooms.
+These nomadic influences played out in me through wildly wandering daydreams that seemed to feed my soul while in search of a deeper level of learning or insight, one I had difficulties finding in any classroom.
 I quickly sprouted a passion for art, music and anything creative.
-This was the only remedy at the time for a restless young girl.
+This was the only remedy at the time for a restless young girl just trying to fit in to the social norms.

 I was 23 and living in New York the first time I got on the back of a motorcycle.
 This was a great challenge for me.
 An old fear that I knew had to be overcome.
 It was the open air and the freedom of movement that were so truly captivating.
 It was the idea of going places with little to get you there and of course the feeling of letting go that seemed to ease my restless soul.
 I knew it through and through that this would be a big part of my life in many ways.
 The next step was clear, get my own license.